tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

 PUT, or DELETE.
 POST operations can be thought of as a method call: sending some message to the object referenced by the URL.
-In Tahoe, POST is also used for operations that must be triggered by an HTML form (including upload and delete), because otherwise a regular web browser has no way to accomplish these tasks.
+In Tahoe, POST is also used for operations that must be triggered by an HTML form (including upload and unlinking), because otherwise a regular web browser has no way to accomplish these tasks.
 In general, everything that can be done with a PUT or DELETE can also be done with a POST.